mousepawmedia/devdocs/source/guides/staff.rst

     On your mobile device, install a trustworthy authenticator app like Microsoft Authenticator.
 On your work laptop, you can install `Authenticator <https://flathub.org/apps/details/com.belmoussaoui.Authenticator>`_.
-    (We recommend using both if you can, in case you lose access to one device or the other.)
+    ONLY USE ONE!
+(Using both requires both.)
 On Phabricator, click :guilabel:`Add Auth Factor`.
 Follow the instructions to link your authenticator app.
 Repeat for the other app.

-12. Click :guilabel:`Email Preferences` at left.
+1. Click :guilabel:`Email Preferences` at left.
 Here, you may shut off many email notifications by selecting the :guilabel:`Notify` option for any given item.
 Recommended defaults are provided, but you can adjust these to your needs.